erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

         break
     n += 1
 ```
 This loop is executed infinitly because 1 always evaluates to true.
-However eventually the *if* statement with *break* makes sure the loop is terminiated once n equals 10.
+However the *if* statement with *break* makes sure the loop is terminiated once n equals 10.
 ##### Looping through lists and strings
 The *for .. in sequence* loop cycles through the content of a list of string.
 As with the other loops *break* and *continue* can be used here.
 ```
 for element in [1, 2.0, "abc", 'c']
     print element, " ", type(element), "\n"
 ```
 It is not neccesary to define variable *element* upfront because it is just a reference to a variable in the list.
 In C this would be called a pointer.
-You can use it to change the value in the list.
+It can be used to change the value in the list.
 The types of the values which are assigned can be different for each element of the list.
 If the sequence used in the *for .. in* loop is a string then of course *element* is only assigned characters.
 Strings are read only.
 ##### Function definition
 Functions are defined using the *def* keyword followed by a function name and a pair of parenthesis containing the argument names separated by comma's.
 Even if a function has no arguments the parenthesis are mandatory.
 All arguments are passed by value.
 There is no type checking when the function is called, and more arguments can be sent to the function then are stated in the definition.
 Sending less arguments will result in an error.
 ```